 It is no surprise Green Wedding Shoes named Homestead Blessings Barn a top barn venue.
 The property is rustic yet elegant.
 It comprises a restored 1860s dairy barn with an adjoining stone patio.
 The surrounding forest makes an elegant backdrop for your destination wedding.
 Situated in the Southern Tier, you and your guests will have a memorable experience at this venue.
 Photo Credit: Homestead Blessing Barn | Visit this venue

 over 60 75 venues that call the Empire State its home – complete with capacities!
 I’d love to work with you at any one of these venues, so don’t be a stranger and reach out!
 But because everyone loves this spreadsheet so much, I’ve decided to make it available twice a year instead of once a year.
-It will go back in the vault on SEPTEMBER 30 and won’t be available again until Winter 2020.
+It won’t be available again until Winter 2020.
 So sign up to get access HERE.

 Here are my top venues within 2.5 hours of New York City: The Woodhouse Lodge, Basilica Hudson, Gather Green, Stonewall Estate, M & D Farm, and Cedar Lakes Estate.
 If you’re looking closer to Rochester, these venues are under 2 hours driving distance: Gratitude & Grace, The Inns of Aurora, Restaurant Good Luck, The Cracker Factory, Crispin Hill, and Homestead Blessings Barn.